Skip to Main Content

 Learning Outcomes

-2. Use evidence based on the sciences, humanities, and research to guide nursing practice across the health-illness continuum in a variety of healthcare settings.
+2. Use evidence, based on the sciences, humanities, and research to guide nursing practice across a diverse health-illness continuum in a variety of healthcare communities.

-3. Evaluate the implications of policy on issues of access, equity, affordability, and social justice in healthcare delivery including the health of vulnerable populations and healthcare disparities.
+3. Evaluate the implications of policy on healthcare disparities including issues of access, equity, affordability, social justice, and social needs in healthcare delivery.

 Course-Based Program Tracks